Post Summary: Travel photography tips and tricks for amazing photos.

 Instead of taking photographs of this probably once-in-a-lifetime natural phenomenon, he chose to turn his camera to the onlookers.

-Challenge: Intentionally look for unforeseen moments.
+Challenge: Intentionally look for unexpected moments.
 Think outside the box, and don’t always focus on the obvious picture choice.
 Go to an iconic spot like Times Square and find a unique perspective.

 4. Come With a Plan and Vision